WICG/local-peer-to-peer/EXPLAINER.md

 The API will abstract over peer-to-peer technology (including [Wi-Fi Direct](https://www.wi-fi.org/discover-wi-fi/wi-fi-direct), [AWDL](https://owlink.org/wiki/#what-is-apple-wireless-direct-link-awdl)) and provide a high-level interface for two instances of a web app running on peer devices to discover and connect to each other.

-The Local Peer-to-Peer API will cover following main parts:
+The Local Peer-to-Peer API will cover the following main parts:

-- Methods to discover, request, and connect to peers.
+- Methods to discover, request, and connect to peers
-- Listeners to notify of these method calls success or failure, connection status update or new discovered peer.
+- Listeners to notify if these method calls succeed or fail
+- Listeners to notify if the connection status is updated or a new peer is discovered
-- Send and receive data after connecting to a peer device which may open TCP or UDP socket.
+- Means to send and receive data (e.g. over a TCP or UDP socket) after connection to a peer device has been established

 ## Non-goals

-The ultimate goal might be to discover and share with each other between web apps based on Web Local Peer-to-Peer API and native system apps that support local peer-to-peer, it brings a decently complicated situation.
+A non-goal is to enable web apps to communicate with the native system apps over peer-to-peer technology.

 ## Proposed API